Skip to main content

 Compliance

-By Korey Sharp-Paar · Founder, FastAuthority
+By the Fast Authority compliance team, led by Korey Sharp-Paar · Founder, FastAuthority

-The realistic end-to-end timeline for a new FMCSA operating authority is 3 to 6 weeks from OP-1 submission to an active MC number.
-The floor is set by a statutory 21-day vetting window; the ceiling is set by how quickly the carrier lines up BOC-3, insurance, and (for brokers) a surety bond in parallel.
+The realistic end-to-end timeline for a new FMCSA operating authority is 3 to 6 weeksfrom submission to an active MC number.
+The floor is set by FMCSA processing — the agency's published estimate for new applicants is 20 to 25 business days — and the ceiling by how quickly the carrier lines upBOC-3, insurance, and (for brokers) a surety bond in parallel.

 Parallel Filings That Have to Be on Record